h8d13/ALFN---Alpine-Linux-For-Noobs/README.md

 The scripts are illustrative, you can of course do this with other shells, or go further into automation!
 That's it folkssss.
 BONUS GIFT: apk add micro, then micro <file>.
 My personal favourite.

+Also here is another alias for you:

+alias wiztree="du -h / | sort -rh | head -n 20"